History of the Springfield Rescue Mission

 In 2014, it was announced that a casino be built in Springfield and the Rescue Mission would need to vacate the two Bliss Street buildings.
 Even before the casino was even proposed for Springfield, the need for a larger, more modern facility within the South End was necessary to better meet the needs of the hungry, homeless, addicted, and poor in our communities we serve.
 The former Orr Cadillac facility was the only site that truly fit the necessary requirements.
 In December 2015, the Rescue Mission officially vacated 15 and 19 Bliss Street to call 10 Mill Street, Springfield home to the Rehabilitation/Transformation Program, Give Away Center and Business Offices.

-The Springfield Rescue Mission has been providing 125+ years of service to the homeless, addicted and poor.
+The Springfield Rescue Mission has been providing services to the homeless, addicted and poor.
 Although the Rescue Mission experienced many changes over the years, it remains a Christ-centered organization, reaching out and touching lives with the Gospel of Jesus Christ and the determination to seek God’s will for its future.
 Men, women and children seek the many services provided at the Rescue Mission daily.

 1892 – This ministry began over a laundry on Stanford Street on September 15

 1900’s – Fanny Crosby, a famous hymn writer ministered here

 1927 – Celebrated 35 years of ministry with the Superintendent Alexander of the Water Street Mission, as guest speaker

 1962 – Purchased the former Y.W.C.A. building at 19 Bliss Street

 1974 – Became a member of the Association of Gospel Rescue Missions

 1988 – Two programs established: Operation SONshine (Mobile Feeding Program), Men’s New Life Program

 1989 – Two programs established: Children’s Summer Ministry, Opened Give Away Center to men, women and children